AscendingPassage.com HOME PAGE.

 sun has set and you think the light is gone, this furtive recoloration

-of the air comes thus to surprise you, before the darkness finally
+of the air comes thus to surprise you before the darkness finally

 descends.
 The reddish tints seem to return to the slender shafts that

-by the road which the pilgrims of olden times used to travel on foot--
+by the road which the pilgrims of olden times used to travel on foot.
+A little while ago this road was still magnificent, bordered

 and will never be seen again.
 Between its double row of columns the

-which we could touch with our hands.
+water places us to the height of the capitals, which alone emerge.
+We could touch them with our hands.
 It seems like some journey of the

 end of time, in a kind of deserted Venice, which is about to topple